amykim21/596-final-project/README.md

 # Goals and Objectives:
-In a race to make the “smartest” AI, companies are focusing largely on the accuracy of their models over the efficiency.
+In a race to make the “smartest” AI, companies are focusing largely on the accuracy of their models.
 This project proposal aims to measure if the efficiency of large language models can be improved further while maintaining or improving accuracy, as trends have demonstrated data sets growing tens of times larger per iteration.
 We can gain insight into how real-world industry uses software tools to measure and enhance performance of their large language models and potentially see the limitations on size because of the sheer size of data sets, which AI developers do not seem to be largely concerned with yet.

 # Potential Obstacles:
 ChatGPT and other large language models (LLM) are not open source, making it difficult to modify code and run the models on different cores.
 LLaMA is open source and available to the public, allowing developers to apply for a license and modify code.
-LLaMA does require obtaining a license that is usually approved.
+LLaMA does require applying for and obtaining a commercial license.

 # Hypothesis: